raulward/raulward/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python RPA
+- 🔭 I’m currently working on IT Support;
-- 🌱 I’m currently learning Kotlin, JAVA and Android
+- 🌱 I’m currently learning SQL, Python, Machine Learning, Statistics and Data Analysis;
-- 👯 I’m looking to collaborate on Android Apps and Python RPA
+- 👯 I’m looking to collaborate on Data projects.

 <br/>